I started off studying neuroscience, because I wanted to understand where everything came from.

 That summer I got an email about setting up the neurotech company that would become Kernel.
 I joined as a founding teammate and stayed to research noninvasive devices.

 After seeing the valley-of-death curve faced by science companies, I started looking at new mechanisms for funding.
 This led to teaming up with some friends to build TrustLabs.
-We built the first digital dollar to partner with a US bank (TrueUSD)—a predecessor to USDC.
+We built the first digital dollar to partner with a US bank (TrueUSD)—a predecessor to USDC or Worldcoin.
 People told us it was too early and we couldn’t find a bank.
 I wrote the whitepaper and found the bank.
-TrueUSD grew to $200M AUM and was acquired in 2020.
+TrueUSD grew to $250M AUM and was acquired in 2020.
 I got to work with an incredible team and cofounders.

-Afterwards I spent time learning the modern AI stack, and worked as an early-stage cofounder to help an AI company and neuro company get off the ground.
+Afterwards I spent time learning the modern AI stack, and worked as an early-stage cofounder build an AI company and neuro company.

-If anything, I want to become exceptional at navigating ambiguity.
+I work to be great at navigating ambiguity.